mattbritt/browser-snake/README.md

 Todo:
 - back end snake code
-    - convert to unit-less (everything in terms of snake segment grid) -- no mo pixels on backend
-    - timing loop
+   done - convert to unit-less (everything in terms of snake segment grid) -- no mo pixels on backend done  - timing loop
-    - game board class & collision detection
-        - grid with which squares are occupied for quick and easy check of collision
-    - accept direction changes -- arrow keys (could also add WASD for the lefties out there)
-    - 'food' & points & lengthen snake
-        - snake grow routine
+    - game board class & collision detection done - grid with which squares are occupied for quick and easy check of collision done - accept direction changes -- arrow keys (could also add WASD for the lefties out there) done - 'food' & points & lengthen snake done    - snake grow routine

-- front end snake display code
-    - convert from unit-less (snake segments) to whatever is available for display
-    - emit key events
-    - handle collisions when server detects them
+- front end snake display code done - convert from unit-less (snake segments) to whatever is available for display done - emit key events done - handle collisions when server detects them

     ## Niceties
     - User accounts?